-You can see me in my private practice in Old Street, Central London EC1.
+You can see me in my private practice in Central London EC3.

 I am a fully qualified and UKCP accredited Gestalt psychotherapist.

 life transitions and adaptation difficulties.